The Cultural Context of Knowledge — podcast cover

 Knowledge is never neutral.

-A solo-narrated essay series from Dr. Donald Easton-Brooks on how culture shapes what we know — and what that means for classrooms, curricula, and the institutions that serve every learner.
+A solo-narrated essay series hosted by Dr. Donald Easton-Brooks, an award-winning scholar of educational equity, author of Ethnic Matching, and a dean with three decades of higher-education leadership.
+The show explores how culture shapes what we know, and what that means for classrooms, curricula, and the institutions that serve every learner.

 “Knowledge is not just what we have learned — it is what our culture has decided is worth learning, and from whom.”